amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 ## Opening a window

-After preparing the display config, now it's time to actually use it.
+After preparing the display config, it's time to actually use it.
 To do that, we have to create an amethyst application scaffolding and tell it to open a window for us.

 In `main()` in `main.rs` we are going to add the basic application setup: